Eszenn/Webfishing-Manual-APWorld/README.md

 # WEBFISHING Manual APWorld
 A manual APWorld for implementning WEBFISHING into the Archipelago randomizer.
+This manual assumes the use of the ArchipealgoTweaks mod, which can be found [here](https://github.com/Eszenn/Webfishing-Archipelago-Tweaks).

 ## Locations
 The following are all locations that must be checked: